-Migratory Birds, Sage Grouse, National Monuments, and Wild Horses were all on the same “hit list” of a movement that has been given many names: Grass March, Public Lands Extremism, Sage Brush Rebellion, etc. This “hit list” was intended to remove anything that was in the way of rapid expansion of private profit interests on public lands (livestock, mining, oil and gas and any employee that tried to protect even one tiny area of public lands from tuning into a dust bowl)
+Migratory Birds, Sage Grouse, National Monuments, and Wild Horses (and burros) were all on the same “hit list” of a movement that has been given many names: Grass March, Public Lands Extremism, Sage Brush Rebellion, etc. This “hit list” was intended to remove anything that was in the way of rapid expansion of private profit interests on public lands (livestock, mining, oil and gas and any employee that tried to protect even one tiny area of public lands from tuning into a dust bowl)

 Over the last couple of months the news has carried stories showing many of these protections reinstated or plans to decimate a public resource overturned.
 Oil and gas lease sales on public lands have been suspended.
 Grazing permits where the permittee has broken the law have been rescinded (like the Hammonds that spurred the Mahluer occupation).